YichaoOU/HemTools/docs/content/NGS_pipelines/hicpro_split.rst

 Target.bed for capture-C analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Creating ``target.bed`` is little bit complicated, we have automated this part on 4/30/2021.
+So you don't need to read this section any more.

 You need ``-t target.bed`` for starting capture-C analysis.
 The output is in $jid/hicpro_results/$SAMPLE_ID.bdg.
 QC can be found in ``multiQC.html`` and in the ``log_file/paris*.err``